K0rmir/K0rmir/README.md

 I’m a Junior Full Stack Software Developer with a keen interest in back-end technologies.
 ## About Me
 - I'm a career switcher, leaving behind a successful 5 year career in Paid Digital Marketing to pursue my long standing interest in coding & software development.
-- I’m currently learning how to create robust full-stack React/Nextjs applications
+- I’m currently learning; TypeScript, Data Stucture & Algorithms.
 - Here you'll find my personal coding projects as I add to my portfolio!
 - Always up for collaborating with others!